Implications of gauge freedom for nonrelativistic quantum electrodynamics: Abstract

 \section{Abstract}

-We review gauge-freedom in quantum electrodynamics (QED) outside of textbook regimes.
-We emphasise that QED subsystems are defined {\em relative} to a choice of gauge.
+Gauge freedom in quantum electrodynamics (QED) outside of textbook regimes is reviewed.
+It is emphasized that QED subsystems are defined relative to a choice of gauge.
 Each definition uses different gauge-invariant observables.
-We show that this relativity is only eliminated if a sufficient number of Markovian and weak-coupling approximations are employed.
-All physical predictions are gauge-invariant, including subsystem properties such as photon number and entanglement.
+This relativity is eliminated only if a sufficient number of Markovian and weak-coupling approximations are employed.
+All physical predictions are gauge invariant, including subsystem properties such as photon number and entanglement.
 However, subsystem properties naturally differ for different physical subsystems.
-Gauge-ambiguities arise not because it is unclear how to obtain gauge-invariant predictions, but because it is not always clear which physical observables are the most operationally relevant.
-The gauge-invariance of a prediction is necessary but not sufficient to ensure its operational relevance.
-We show that in controlling which gauge-invariant observables are used to define a material system, the choice of gauge affects the balance between the material system's localisation and its electromagnetic dressing.
-We review various implications of subsystem gauge-relativity for deriving effective models, for describing time-dependent interactions, for photodetection theory, and for describing matter within a cavity.
+Gauge ambiguities arise not because it is unclear how to obtain gauge-invariant predictions, but because it is not always clear which physical observables are the most operationally relevant.
+The gauge invariance of a prediction is necessary but not sufficient to ensure its operational relevance.
+It is shown that, in controlling which gauge-invariant observables are used to define a material system, the choice of gauge affects the balance between the material system’s localization and its electromagnetic dressing.
+Various implications of subsystem gauge relativity for deriving effective models, for describing time-dependent interactions, for photodetection theory, and for describing matter within a cavity are reviewed.

 \makeatletter \toc@pre \toc@post \makeatother